annie-kuo/smoothie-ordering/README.md

 # smoothie-ordering
-Program that displays a menu of smoothies, takes orders and displays the receipt.
+This program displays a menu of smoothies, takes orders and displays the receipt.

 ## Features
 - Displays a menu of smoothies.